pachyderm/docs/content/latest/concepts/advanced-concepts/globalID.md

 1035715e796f45caae7a1d3ffd1f93ca montage  5 minutes ago 4 seconds 0       1 + 0 / 1 79.49KiB 381.1KiB success
 1035715e796f45caae7a1d3ffd1f93ca edges    5 minutes ago 2 seconds 0       1 + 0 / 1 57.27KiB 22.22KiB success
 ```
-For each pipeline execution (sub job) within this global job, Pachyderm shows the time since each sub job started and its duration, the number of datums in the PROGRESS section,  and other information.
+For each pipeline execution (sub job) within this global job, MLDM shows the time since each sub job started and its duration, the number of datums in the PROGRESS section,  and other information.
 The format of the progress column is `DATUMS PROCESSED + DATUMS SKIPPED / TOTAL DATUMS`.

 For more information, see [Datum Processing States](../../../concepts/pipeline-concepts/datum/datum-processing-states/).